Structural formula: a formula that shows how the atoms are connected (which atoms are bonded to which).

 geometric isomers.
 This system

-basically uses the atomic number (to be more precise it uses the (Cahn-Ingold-Prelog rules) of the atom attached to the carbon
+uses the atomic number (more precisely, it uses the Cahn-Ingold-Prelog rules)

-put the atoms in order of priority.
-So for the two
+to put the groups in order of priority.
+So for the two geometric isomers

-atomic number.
-The higher the atomic number of the
+the higher the atomic number of the attached atom; the higher

-z for zusammen, German for together) and if the two groups of higher priority
+(z for zusammen, German for together), and if the two higher priority groups

 So although the cis-trans naming system does not work for all